raft-tech/TANF-app/tdrs-backend/keycloak/README.md

 This will:
 1. Push the Keycloak Docker image to Cloud Foundry
 2. Bind the RDS service for the database
-3. Map the internal route (`dev.auth.apps.internal`, `staging.auth.apps.internal`, or `auth.apps.internal`) for server-to-server backend/celery calls
+3. Map the internal route (`dev-auth.apps.internal`, `staging-auth.apps.internal`, or `auth.apps.internal`) for server-to-server backend/celery calls
 4. Map the public route (`dev.auth.tanfdata.acf.hhs.gov`, `staging.auth.tanfdata.acf.hhs.gov`, or `auth.tanfdata.acf.hhs.gov`) for browser redirects and admin console
 5. Set `KC_HOSTNAME` and `DEPLOY_ENV` so the correct checked-in realm export is selected inside the container
 6. Set up network policies so backend and celery can reach Keycloak